GA-BEWD-2014/BEWD-2014/Final_Project/final_project_requirements.md

 ##GRADING
 A project is considered satisfactory if it meets all core requirements.
-Anything extra is above satisfactory.
+Anything extra is encouraged.